imyrvold/imyrvold.github.io-ivan/Content/aws/swift-lambda-function.md

 If you haven't created the repository, you can do it with this command:
 `aws ecr create-repository --repository-name squarenumber`

-Then you can push the image to ECR: `docker push 515051544254.dkr.ecr.eu-west-1.amazonaws.com/squarenumber:latest`
+Then you can push the image to ECR: `docker push <AWS account id>.dkr.ecr.eu-west-1.amazonaws.com/squarenumber:latest`

 ### Create Lambda Function
 Now we are ready to create the lambda function.
 Navigate to the AWS Lambda console, click the `Create function` button, and fill in the details: